dbrowski/decrypt-saml/src/testingData/README.md

 ## You're ready to test the tool!

-Now, you have an encrypted but decoded SAML Request/Response and a private key.
+Now, you have an encrypted but decoded SAML Request/Response/Assertion and a private key.
 That's all you need!

+## Results

+Here's the output of the tool with our example encrypted SAML assertion:

+> **SAMLResponse.xml**